sayeb12/Isd-chapter-4/README.md

-**Q: Discuss the evaluation criteria used in classifying and ranking projects.
+**Question - 3: Discuss the evaluation criteria used in classifying and ranking projects.
 How do these criteria impact the decision-making process for project selection?**

 **A:**